Skip to main content

 RC

-Updated June 2026 · 5 min read
+Updated August 17, 2026 · 5 min read

-Independently researched Sources cited & dated How we pick ▸
+Independently researched · sources cited & dated.
+How we pick ›

 Short answer: no — not right now.
 As of 2026, Blue Origin is not flying tourists.
 The company paused its New Shepard human flights in early 2026 and has said the pause will last at least two years.